 Here are a few examples of how customer data platforms can help marketers reach customers in new ways.

 The right ads at the right time

-Sometimes the best use of data in marketing isn’t used to better target consumers — but to not target them at all.
+This is especially valuable to marketers as the “cookieless future” increasingly becomes the present.
+But, sometimes the best use of data in marketing isn’t used to better target consumers — but to not target them at all.
 We’ve all had the experience of being targeted online by ads for things we’ve already bought.

-Say a consumer comes to your website, browses a particular product — say, a new red convertible — and leaves.
+Say someone comes to your website, browses a particular product — say, a new vehicle — and leaves.
 Wouldn’t it be great if you could tie everything you’ve learned about that customer to a personalized offer via email or push notification?
-For example: “Test drive that Honda today and get $500 off MSRP!”
-You can only do that by connecting that consumer’s identity to your marketing engine.
+And then you could connect that same offer to when they visit the dealership.

 What if an outdoor retailer had a customer’s marketing interactions (email and advertising engagement) tied together with their ecommerce data (purchase history) and website interaction data (products viewed multiple times) – and made that information available to a service rep in the call center?